k3llydev/bitten-c00kie/README.md

 # bitten-c00kie documentation.

-The main purpose of this web application is to mantain a strict line between users and their own security around the websites they visit, the extensions they install and TO PROVE THEM how it can put in risk their online-credentials.
+The main purpose of this web application is to mantain a strict line between users and their own security around the websites they visit, the extensions they install and TO PROVE THEM how it can put in risk their online-credentials and sensitive information such as passwords.

 ##### Disclaimer
 > This application is only for educational purposes and should not be used to harm any real user data.
 I am not responsible for any misuse of the application itself.